 For more informal dining, head to the buffet or snack bars.
 Snack bars provide universally popular options like burgers and hot dogs, whilst buffets offer a wide variety of all-you-can-eat foods.
 Both of these are often included in the cost of your cruise too but is worth checking with the cruise line.

 Specialty restaurants do occasionally cost extra, but they are well worth it.
 Depending on your ship you could enjoy cuisines from a range of cultures from Italian to Japanese- just make sure you book early so as not to miss out!

 While sailing on a cruise, particularly during days at sea, it can feel overwhelming with the choice of things to do.
 Don’t rush around trying to see everything at once, you will have plenty of time to experience it all during your stay.

 We recommend taking a short walk to familiarise yourself with the ship before finding somewhere to enjoy a bite to eat and drink with a programme of activities over the next day or two.
-You can get a programme from Guest Services or your room, as they are left each morning by cleaners, making it easy to plan out your stay and ensure you do a bit of everything!
+You can get a programme from Guest Services or your room, making it easy to plan out your stay and ensure you do a bit of everything!

 Days at sea

 These days are perfect for finding relaxing moments and making the most of your time on-board.
 As you’re sailing, you won’t feel like you’re missing out on a port or excursion onshore, so you can sunbathe, work out or snooze in your cabin guilt-free.